irrustible/stackle/README.md

 ## Limitations

 * Detached stacks start at a trampoline function.
 Avoiding this would mean requiring the user to write each function they wanted to spawn on the new stack in assembly.
+We decline to do so.
+* Miri chokes on `mmap()` and inline asm, so only `AllocatorStack` will work so far.

 ## Performance